 The UCMF is used for storage of dictionary entries corresponding to either PLMN-assigned or Manufacturer-assigned UE Radio Capability IDs.
 An AMF may subscribe with the UCMF to obtain from the UCMF new values of UE Radio Capability ID that the UCMF assigns for the purpose of caching them locally.

 Provisioning of Manufacturer-assigned UE Radio Capability ID entries in the UCMF is performed from an AF that interacts with the UCMF either directly or via the NEF (or via Network Management) using a procedure defined in TS 23.502 [3].
+A UCMF that serves both EPS and 5GS shall require provisioning the UE Radio Capability ID with the TS 36.331 [51] format or TS 38.331 [28] format or both the formats of the UE radio capabilities.

 The UCMF also assigns the PLMN-assigned UE Radio Capability ID values.